OctopusDeploy/blog/blog/2018-03/azure-functions/index.md

 ![Variables](Variables.png)

 ### Step 1 - Deploy Function
-As noted above, Azure Lambdas effectively use the same architecture under the hood as standard Azure Web Apps and so we can create a project in Octopus that uses the `Deploy an Azure Web App` step to push the package.
+As noted above, Azure Functions effectively use the same architecture under the hood as standard Azure Web Apps and so we can create a project in Octopus that uses the `Deploy an Azure Web App` step to push the package.

 Using the project variables defined above, set the resource name and Web app.
 Since we plan on deploying first to the Staging slot, the Web App name for this step takes the format of `<WebAppName>(<SlotName>)`